timKraeuter/timKraeuter.github.io/_posts/2021-07-19-visual-debugger.markdown

 ---

-If you want a detailed explanation of the plugin checkout my paper [here](https://github.com/timKraeuter/Visual_Debugging_in_IntelliJ/blob/main/Visual_Debugging_in_IntelliJ.pdf).
+If you want a detailed explanation of the plugin checkout my summary [here](https://github.com/timKraeuter/Visual_Debugging_in_IntelliJ/blob/main/Visual_Debugging_in_IntelliJ.pdf).

 <div class="breaker"></div>